'People need food': Sikh community rallies to feed those in need

 Now, more than a week after Cyclone Gabrielle, Hawke’s Bay’s Punjabi Sikh community has cooked and delivered more than 7000 meals so far to those in need.

-After a friend from Esk Valley showed Punjabi Sikh community leader Sukhdeep Singh photos of the devastation Cyclone Gabrielle had caused on the morning of February 14, he knew he needed to find a way to help - and the rest of the Sikh community felt the same.
+After a friend from Esk Valley showed Punjabi Sikh volunteer Sukhdeep Singh photos of the devastation Cyclone Gabrielle had caused on the morning of February 14, he knew he needed to find a way to help - and the rest of the Sikh community felt the same.

 Once Hastings lost power, it was clear to Sukdeep that no power meant people would not have any way to cook meals as not everyone had gas cookers, BBQs or gas burners.

-“My first thought was that people need food so why not cook in large quantities,” the community leader said.
+“My first thought was that people need food so why not cook in large quantities,” Sukhdeep

 Sukdeep made his way to the Eastbourne St Sikh temple in Hastings early that morning to start cooking meals on gas burners with help from the Sikh temple priests and a number of young volunteers.
 The group cooked and delivered more than 600 meals that day.

+“Our main focus was delivering to the evacuation centres for the first three to fours days then we started the rest of Hawkes bay,” he said.

-For the next three days, the community leader worked on identifying the locations to distribute free, cooked ,warm meals, and to source the supplies.
+For the next three days, Sukdeep worked on identifying the locations to distribute free, cooked, warm meals, and to source the supplies.

 From Wednesday, more volunteers started showing up to help.
 Because of such high demand, the Hastings temple combined with Havelock Ravidass temple and they were getting out 1000 meals combined every day.